AaronSmart/SolanaAppWallet/README.md

 Integrate coin swap exchange and aggregate transactions

 Q3:
-Integrating DAPP and related ecosystem applications
+Integrating DAPP and related ecosystem applications,add support for solana mobile stack

 Q4:
 Improve the open source and related materials,  let the community drive the project development